Oma’s Odinani Mystery School

 How to Use Igbo Numerology for Divination

-The true power of divination does not necessarily lie in the numbers themselves but in the diviner's ability to connect with and interpret the spiritual messages they convey.
-This blog post will guide you on how to use Igbo numerology for divination, emphasizing the key aspects and steps to perform effective readings.
+The true power of divination does not necessarily lie in the numbers themselves but in the diviner's ability to connect with divine intelligence and interpret the spiritual messages they convey.
+This post will guide you on how to use Igbo numerology for divination, emphasizing the key aspects and steps to perform effective readings.

 Itenaani: What Does Number Nine Symbolize in Igbo Numerology?